microsoft/MicrosoftDisplayCaptureTools/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Licensing

+All code in this repo is licensed with a standard MIT license, the text of which can be found [here](LICENSE.txt).
+No changes will be considered which cannot be included under this license.

 ## Policies

 In order to maintain clarity and direction - we will only accept pull requests that include appropriate updates to the [changelog](CHANGELOG.md) and stick to our semantic versioning.